sandeel/tribe/doc/diary.md

 * Investigated continuous integration service Travis CI.
 * Created account with travis and config file to tell it how to test my code
 * Builds passing.
 Added small button to my project's github page to indicated if builds are passing or not.
+* Added a collapsible navigation sidebar to the site.
+Ensured it also works on mobile